Photochemistry process involves the initiation of a chemical reaction through the absorption of a photon by an atom or molecule.

 The correct answer is (3).

-Problem.
-One of the assumption made in the conventional activated complex theory is:
+Q.5.
+One of the assumptions made in the conventional activated complex theory is:

 (1) Equilibrium is maintained between the reactants and the activated